Broken Access Control

 Understanding how broken access control can manifest in real-world scenarios is essential for identifying potential risks.
 Here are several common examples:

-1. URL Manipulation: Attackers may alter URLs to access unauthorized resources.
-For instance, if a URL contains a user ID, modifying it could allow an unauthorized user to view another user’s data.
+URL Manipulation: Attackers may alter URLs to access unauthorized resources.
+For instance, modifying a URL containing a user ID could allow an unauthorized user to view another user’s data.

-3. Insecure Direct Object References (IDOR): This occurs when an application exposes a reference to an internal implementation object, allowing users to bypass access controls.
-For instance, if a file is referenced by a predictable ID, an attacker could access files belonging to other users.
+Insecure Direct Object References (IDOR) occur when an application exposes a reference to an internal implementation object, allowing users to bypass access controls.
+For instance, if a predictable ID references a file, an attacker could access files belonging to other users.

-4. Missing Function Level Access Control: When an application does not enforce permissions on functions, users may invoke administrative functions without proper authorization.
-For example, a standard user might access an admin dashboard if access controls are not properly implemented.
+Missing Function-Level Access Control: When an application does not enforce permissions on functions, users may invoke administrative functions without proper authorization.
+For example, a standard user might access an admin dashboard if access controls are not correctly implemented.

 The Importance of Addressing Broken Access Control